digitaltrails/vdu_controls/README.md

 * **python >=3.8**: ``vdu_controls`` is written in python and may depend on some features present only in 3.8 onward.
 * **PyQt6** or **PyQt5**: the python GUI library used by ``vdu_controls``.

-Also optionally:
+Optionally:

 * **ddcutil-service** provides a faster response from ddcutil and forwards display hotplug events.

 * **pyserial** required to use a serial-port light-metering device (only loaded if needed).

-And optionally for supporting laptop-panels (these are only imported if settings require them):
+Also optionally for supporting laptop-panels (these are only imported if settings require them):

 * **brightnessctl** for retrieving and setting laptop-panel brightness.
 * **python3-pyudev** for monitoring for changes due to auto-dimming and brightness-up/down-keys.

 It's best to confirm that ``ddcutil`` is functioning before using ``vdu_controls``: